Readings

 W. Bruce Cameron

 Don’t let the title fool you – this is an amazing, heartwarming, inspiring book.
 The book chronicles a dog’s journey through several lives via reincarnation and how he looks for his purpose through each of his lives.
 The story is true to life in so many ways and provides a detailed and interesting glimpse at what is going on in the minds of our four-legged friends.
-And while the story is all about a dog finding his purpose, the overarching themes are just as applicable for all of us.
+And while the story is all about a dog finding his purpose, the overarching themes are just as applicable to all of us.

 Where Have All The Leaders Gone?